jspro1/myhealth-summary-dashboard/README.md

 ## Overview

-**Problem**: Health data is scattered or siloed across systems (e.g., primary care EMRs, ambulatory CIS, regional CDRs), making it hard for patients and providers to get a consolidated single, clear view.
+**Problem**: Health data is fragmented across multiple systems—primary care EMRs, ambulatory CIS platforms, and regional CDRs—resulting in siloed information.
+This fragmentation prevents patients and providers from accessing a single, comprehensive, and reliable view of health data.

-**Solution**: This PoC demonstrates health data can be standardized, consolidated, and presented in a clear dashboard using a small, fast tech stack.
+**Solution**: This Proof of Concept (PoC) demonstrates that health data can be standardized, consolidated, and presented through a unified dashboard.
+Built on a lightweight, fast technology stack, the PoC provides a clear view of patient information that enables better clinical decisions, more timely interventions, and improved collaboration across the patient–provider ecosystems.
 - **Feasibility** of IPS-aligned data display
 - **Simplification** of complex medical records for end users
 - **Standards compliance** with HL7 FHIR/IPS for global interoperability